qulacs/qulacs/README.md

 pip install qulacs
 ```

+If your CPU is older than Intel Haswell architecture, the binary installed with the above command does not work.
+In this case, please install Qulacs with the following command.
-If C++ compiler (gcc or MSVC), git, and cmake are installed, Qulacs installed with the below commands shows the performance optimized for your system.
-See "Install Python library from source" for detail.
+Even if your CPU is newer than Haswell, Qulacs installed with the below command shows better performance but takes a longer time.
+See "Install Python library from source" section for detail.

 ```
 pip install git+https://github.com/qulacs/qulacs.git
 ```

-If you have NVIDIA GPU with CUDA installed try:
+If you have NVIDIA GPU and CUDA is installed, GPU-version can be installed with the following command:
 ```
 pip install qulacs-gpu
 ```